-13 Shipley, Parsons, and Utz.
-The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
-(Waterloo: Heritage Resources Centre, 2006), 9-13.
+13 Robert Shipley etal., The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
+(Waterloo: University of Waterloo, 2006), 9-13.

 Tax Act contains a number of measures that can act as a disincentive to heritage development.
 Most notably, the ongoing lack of clarity as to which types of rehab work can be expensed in the current tax year versus those which must be capitalized and depreciated over many decades under the Capital Cost Allowance (CCA) rules.
 This confusion can have a major impact on the after-tax cost of a project, thereby discouraging rehabilitation and making it more difficult for owners to develop a balance sheet and obtain financing for a project.